 What is Lean Warehousing?

 Modern-day warehouses are not restricted to storage.
-Since they include processes like receiving, put-away, picking & packing, and dispatch, etc., the lean methodology is also being applied to warehousing.
+Since their operations include processes such as receiving, put-away, picking & packing, and dispatch, etc., the lean methodology is also being applied to warehousing.

 In the context of warehousing, the idea is to eliminate those processes and activities that are absorbing resources but are not creating any additional value.
-It applies the 5S principle of lean manufacturing to the processes and procedures of the warehouse.
+This is done by applying the 5S system of lean, which are Sort, Straighten, Shine, Standardize, and Sustain, to the processes and procedures of the warehouse.

 Why Lean for Warehouse Management?